BradleyAllanDavis/760-project/landmark_capsnetDR/README.md

 The retrieval result (accuracy and pictures) are in folder `./retrieval`.

 To retreive, you can use `encode_chunk.py` and `zz_retrieve.py` to first encode the images and then retrieval.
 Results are shown in folder ./retreival.

+For the landmark dataset retrieval result, it is saved in `retrieval_accu_label.txt`.
+The top-5 labels are stored in order.